 Far from the cheap and nasty designs of old, the new faux candles are super lifelike, emitting a flickering glow that feels just like a flame.
 Arrange a few in different heights on your coffee table for instant atmosphere.

 Start by choosing which areas of the garden you would like to illuminate, and think about why.
 Perhaps you'd like to add something twinkly to a particularly attractive tree for an added dose of atmosphere.
 Or, maybe you're on the lookout for something more practical to line your pathways.

 Although not always essential, you may decide to stick with a theme that complements already-existing features.
-For example, if you have a lot of traditional metal fixtures and a cottage-inspired garden, you may wish to pick antique-style lighting styles that blend in with the environment.
+For example, if you have a lot of traditional metal fixtures and cottage garden ideas in your plot, you may wish to pick antique-style lighting styles that blend in with the environment.